Rindula/ddev-mercure/README.md

 # Mercure extension for ddev

-This extension is based on [dunglas/mercure](https://github.com/dunglas/mercure)s Implementation.
+This extension is based on [dunglas/mercure](https://github.com/dunglas/mercure)s implementation.

 To install it, run `ddev get Rindula/ddev-mercure`.